nakadaisuke/contrail-rest-api-doc/_build/html/_sources/virtual-networks.txt

    dhcp_option_list " ipam_subnets" string "No " CRU " null " N/A " For internal use
    dns_nameservers " ipam_subnets" list(str) "No " CRU " [] " Valid IP address " The list of DNS servers
    dns_server_address " ipam_subnets" string "No " CRUD " generated " Valid IP address " The DNS proxy IP address
-   enable_dhcp " ipam_subnets" bool "No " CRU " true " {true|false} " Specifies whether DHCP is enable or not
+   enable_dhcp " ipam_subnets" bool "No " CRU " true " Valid form {true|false} " Specifies whether DHCP is enable or not
    host_routes " ipam_subnets" list(str) "No " CRUD " null " Valit list of IP address " The list of route which is published by DHCP server
    subnet " ipam_subnets" N/A "No " CRD " N/A " N/A " The root of this attribute
    ip_prefix " subnet" string "No " CRD " null " Valid network address " The network address of the subnet